-Zening Resort is a healthy resort where peaceful wellbeing is their number one priority.
+Zening Resorts in Latchi, Cyprus, is a healthy resort where peaceful wellbeing is their number one priority.
 This is the place to take a digital detox as well as a diet detox and they incorporate wellbeing for the mind, body and soul.

 I was here for a health and wellbeing holiday, a style of holiday that is quickly becoming a favourite of mine.
 I love all types of travel but I particularly enjoy focusing on wellbeing for the mind and body.
 The days of the ‘2-week Flop & Drop Holiday’ are over and most people want more out of their holidays.
 I don’t want to gorge myself on food and laze in the sunshine for two weeks.
 I’d be bored silly!
 Not only that but I’d come home feeling like crap after I’d gained loads of weight and done nothing but worked on my tan.

 These days I like to go home from my holidays feeling good.
 I was to feel healthy and refreshed, relaxed and revived and this is exactly what Zening Resorts aims to achieve.